AP VoteCast: GOP voters in Georgia back Trump’s false claims

 WASHINGTON (AP) — About three-quarters of voters who backed Republican candidates in Georgia’s Senate runoffs say President-elect Joe Biden was not legitimately elected in November, according to AP VoteCast, a survey of voters in Tuesday’s high-stakes Senate contests.

 The poll of voters measured how deeply President Donald Trump’s false claims of fraud and misconduct have resonated with Republicans in the state.
+It comes as more than 1 00 Republicans in Congress have said they will mount an extraordinary challenge to Biden’s victory on Wednesday, a decision that is sharply dividing the party.

 Despite the courts, state officials and the Justice Department finding no evidence of widespread voter fraud, roughly 9 in 10 of the Republicans’ backers said they lacked confidence that votes in November’s presidential contest were accurately counted.
-Half say they have no confidence at all in the vote count.
-That’s roughly five times as many voters in November who said they had no confidence that votes would be counted accurately.
+Half said they have no confidence at all in the vote count.
+That’s roughly five times as many Republicans who said in November they had no confidence that votes would be counted accurately.

 AP VoteCast surveyed more than 3,600 voters in the runoff elections that will determine which party will control the U.S. Senate.
 The poll points to a partisan divide that has only worsened since November and suggests Biden may find it difficult to stitch the nation back together as it battles a resurgent pandemic and weakened economy.